ilyesAj/the-magic-world-of-Kubernetes/README.md

 # the-magic-world-of-Kubernetes
 One year study on kubernetes subject
 # Terminology
 - **bridge networks** : a link layer that forwards traffic between network segments .
 For docker , a bridge network allows containers connected to the same bridge to communicate while providing isolation from containers which are not connected to that bridge network.
+- **API aggregator**: is an API on top of several APIs.it provides a single point of implementation and delivers a unique and standardized API regardless of what APIs or services it integrates with.
+- **Data locality** means moving computation rather than moving data to save the bandwidth.

+This minimizes network congestion and increases the overall throughput of the system.
 - **NAT**: Network address Translation : NAT translates the IP addresses of computers in a local network in a single IP ADDRESS
 - **egress traffic**:  traffic that exits an entity or a network
 - **ingress traffic** : enters the boundary of a network